 In general terms, overextension means that you are living beyond your means.
 But, the technical definition according to Investopedia is when a consumer needs more than a third of their net worth to repay their debts, excluding mortgage.
 When you are experiencing financial overextension, it is usual because your debts and expenditures outweigh your monthly earnings.

-You Carry A Lot Of High Interest Debt
+1. You Carry A Lot Of High Interest Debt.

-You Are Having Difficulty Paying Bills On Time
+2. You Are Having Difficulty Paying Bills On Time.

-Having difficulty paying bills is another red flag that signals financial overextension.
-According to a recently conducted survey, nearly a quarter of Americans are constantly late with their bills.
-If you’re frequently paying bills late, getting hit with late fees or getting burned by your bank’s overdraft fees, that’s generally a sign that it is time to revamp your budget and reduce your spending.
-Getting a handle on the problem will take time, but it will be well worth it when you have more breathing room with your finances.
+Having difficulty paying bills is another red flag that you have reached financial overextension.
+Over a quarter of American adults (58 million people) admitted that they do not pay their bills on time.
+If you’re frequently paying bills late, getting hit with late fees, or getting burned by your bank’s overdraft fees, that’s generally a sign that it is time to reassess your budget and reduce your spending.
+Getting a handle on the problem will take time.
+But, it will be well worth it when you have more breathing room with your finances.

 Neglecting to save for retirement is another signal of financial overextension.
 This indicator can take many forms as well.
 Perhaps all of your money is going towards your current expenses.
 Or, maybe you are not taking advantage of all the tools available to you.
 If your company has a retirement plan and you aren’t putting money in, you are missing a valuable opportunity.
 When the company provides matching funds, you’re basically missing out on free money.

 Find a way to begin saving at least 5 percent of your current income for retirement.
 Begin by creating a budget and reducing your expenses in other areas.
 Once you have managed to save this amount on a regular basis, you can make regular contributions.
 Put a portion of any future raises or bonuses towards your retirement savings to increase the balance faster.

 How to Relieve Financial Overextension